terascope/elasticsearch-assets/docs/apis/elasticsearch_sender_api.md

 };

-const apiManager = this.getAPI<ElasticReaderFactoryAPI>(apiName);
+const apiManager = this.getAPI(apiName);

 apiManager.size() === 0

-// this will return an api cached at "normalClient" and it will use the default api config const normalClient = await apiManager.create('normalClient', {})
+// returns an api cached at "normalClient" and uses the default api config const normalClient = await apiManager.create('normalClient', {})

 apiManager.size() === 1

 apiManager.get('normalClient') === normalClient

-// this will return an api cached at "overrideClient" and it will use the api config but override the index to "other_index" in the new instance. const overrideClient = await apiManager.create('overrideClient', { index: 'other_index', connection: "other", update: true })
+// returns an api cached at "overrideClient" and it will use the api config, but overrides the index to "other_index" in the new instance. const overrideClient = await apiManager.create('overrideClient', { index: 'other_index', connection: "other", update: true })

 apiManager.size() === 2

-// this will return the full configuration for this client apiManger.getConfig('overrideClient') === {
+// returns the full configuration for this client apiManger.getConfig('overrideClient') === {
   _name: "elasticsearch_sender_api",
   index: "other_index",